 After doing this for 5 minutes on June 17th, I didn't check Facebook for the rest of the day.
 I had no desire.
 It seemed boring.
 I still checked Reddit and played some video games, but Facebook seemed dumb.

 I did this again on Friday and Saturday, each for 5 minutes, then again on Monday when I drafted this article.
-Otherwise, I haven't checked Facebook at all since this experiment.
+Otherwise, I haven't checked Facebook at all since this experiment, except to post a couple videos I made...in the time I freed up by not being on Facebook.
 This has required zero willpower.

 I have Messenger set up separately as an app on my iPad which I do check when someone messages me, but I don't find that to be addictive at all.